MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 11.
 Fault Management Job Key Entities**

-To send a create Fault Management Job request the Buyer/Client uses the `createFaultManagementJob` operation from the API: `POST /faultManagementJob`.
-Some of the create Fault Management Job payload's attributes might be omitted to improve examples' readability.
+To send a create Fault Management Job request the Buyer/Client uses the `createFaultManagementJob` operation from the API: `POST /faultManagementJob`, as in the snippet below.
+Some of the payload's attributes might be omitted to improve examples' readability.

 **`Fault Management Job` Create Request**